-- MARCH 23RD - We held our third Coronavirus Telephone Town Hall on Monday, March 23rd at 3:00PM.
+- MARCH 23RD - Held our third Coronavirus Telephone Town Hall on Monday, March 23rd at 3:00PM.
 Listen to the full audio recording here.

-- MARCH 19TH - We held a Small Business Conference Call with affected businesses.
+- MARCH 19TH - Held a Small Business Conference Call with affected businesses.
 For more information, please e-mail PA06.SmallBusiness@mail.house.gov

 - MARCH 17TH - Joined over 800 small business owners and local elected officials on a conference call to discuss how we can support and protect our employers and workers amid the coronavirus outbreak.
 Read an article about the call here.

 - MARCH 17TH - Held our second Coronavirus Telephone Town Hall with 4,000+ constituents and local health experts.
 Watch coverage of the event on MSNBC here.